Experimental fiction: 4,576 words: approx. 30 minutes

 “I want to verify what the note says,” Judge Struthers said.

 “It’s his will,” Beverly said, handing it over.
 “That’s what he wrote at the top.
 It’s dated and signed.”
-She started choking up.
-“He gave everything he owns to Lina.”
+Her eyes reddened.
+She stifled a sob.
+“He gave everything he owns to Olivia.”

 Chief Jamieson peered over his glasses at Bob Prescott.
 “Word is – from the mayor’s office – the city has green-lighted a plan with developers to put up a ski resort just a couple miles up from there.
-I could be wrong, but by the time little Lina’s a grownup, that property ought to be worth some serious pocket change.
-Maybe hundreds of thousands.”
+I could be wrong, but by the time little Olivia‘s a grownup, that property ought to be worth some serious pocket change.
+Probably at least a hundred-thou.”

-Beverly recollected the items and returned to her seat.
+Beverly dabbed her eyes with a tissue from the judge’s bronze tissue box.
+She recollected the items and returned to her seat.
 “And the ten thousand invested for her, might produce another fifty—”

 The officers exited a side door.
-Moments later, they escorted Mort, hands cuffed in the front, into the room.
+Re-entering, they escorted Mort, hands cuffed in the front, into the room.
 He had on new jeans and a blue and white plaid flannel shirt.
 He had shaved and his hair had been cut and styled.
 He was trying to smile.

-Lina leaped out of her chair.
+Olivia leaped out of her chair.
 “Mr. Mort!”
 She ran over and clasped her arms around his leg.
-Beverly waved her over and pulled her up into her lap.
+Beverly waved her over and pulled her into her lap.

 Mort peered around, then fixed on the judge.
 “It’s the least I can do, Your Honor, to make up for the trouble I caused everybody.
 I want to sign over everything today.”
-He paused, glanced off the judge to Lina.
+He paused, glanced off the judge to Olivia.
 “Can I make one condition, please?
-Can Lina visit me in prison at least once a mo–?”
+Can Olivia visit me in prison at least once a mo–?”

 “Ahh!”
 Judge Struthers said, wobbling a finger.
 “Glad you brought that up.
 We indeed do things differently here in Temple.
 Yes, there is a minimum 20 years for kidnapping.
 But we judges have discretionary powers that will knock your underwear off.
 I’m suspending all but five of the 20 because of the unusual circumstances and your very best efforts to make amends for what you did.”